ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Changing.md

     # for example, 'landing-zone/hierarchy'
     export LOCAL_DEST_DIRECTORY=''
     ```

 1. Add the package with the following command:

-    ```bash
+    ```shell
     kpt pkg get ${REPO_URI}/${PKG_PATH}@${VERSION} ${LOCAL_DEST_DIRECTORY}
     ```

 1. Review the changes with VSCode's built-in Source Control viewer or by running `git diff`.
 1. Review the package's documentation for specific instructions.
 Most will require some sort of customization, such as editing the `setters.yaml`.
 It will need to be customized for each environment.
 This is a manual process, a code snippet like below can help with the initial copy:

-    ```bash
+    ```shell
     # the file path to customize, relative to 'source-base'
     # for example, 'landing-zone/org-policies/setters.yaml'
     export FILE_TO_CUSTOMIZE=''